 The loss of storage in John Redmond Reservoir has long been a concern due to its importance in meeting the region's current and future water demands.
 Streambank stabilization and riparian restoration projects are the most cost effective method of reducing sediment delivery to John Redmond Reservoir from these sources.
 The John Redmond Reservoir Watershed Streambank Erosion Assessment (updated in 2017) identified specific areas of streambank erosion, or “hotspots.”
 This information is used to target streambank stabilization and riparian restoration efforts toward high priority stream reaches within the watershed above John Redmond Reservoir.

 Implementation of sites within the Cottonwood and Neosho Rivers watershed continues as part of the inter-agency team’s ongoing implementation schedule.

-A total of 351 streambank erosion sites, or "hotspots", were identified above John Redmond Reservoir.
-40 of those are completed.
+More than 350 streambank erosion sites, or "hotspots", have been identified above John Redmond Reservoir.
+Nearly 12% of those sites have been completed

 A portion of the "pooled" agency funding is dedicated to streambank stabilization projects in the John Redmond Reservoir watershed.